UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/01_intro.md

 1:18 - And that’s just quite interesting observation, but it might help you, in fact, to try to think about how the model works.
 :::

-In this second example, we use the chessboard to look at the traffic congestion.
+In this second example, we again use the chessboard to look at the traffic congestion.

 Do you understand why only one car can move at each iteration?